ntoles/tristan-wiki/pages/tristanv2/pic/tristanv2-qed.md

 particles.
 The physical results are unaffected by such choice remain in excellent agreement with the case where all weights are 1.

-{% include image.html file="tristan_v2/qed/kompaneets.png" alt="mc1" max-width="85%" caption="Kompaneets test.
+{% include image.html file="tristan_v2/qed/kompaneets.png" alt="kmp" max-width="90%" caption="Kompaneets test.
 At late time, the photon spectrum approaches the theoretically expected Wien solution $\sim \epsilon_{\rm ph}^2\exp(−\epsilon_{\rm ph}/\theta_e)$, where $\theta_e =k_{\rm B}T_e/m_ec^2$ is the (dimensionless) background temperature.
 Left: both electrons and photons have weight 1.
 Right: electrons have initial weight 3.1 and photons 2.4." %}

-{% include image.html file="tristan_v2/qed/jones.png" alt="mc1" max-width="60%" caption="Spectrum of
+{% include image.html file="tristan_v2/qed/jones.png" alt="jns" max-width="50%" caption="Spectrum of
 photons scattered of a relativistic electron.
 The numerical result (blue line) is compared against the expression derived by Jones 1968, valid for $\gamma_e\gg 1$." %}